-Bacteria and field parameter data was collected at 11 sites along Emigration Creek: six upper, one middle and four lower watershed locations.
-2017 data shows only slight changes among most parameters through the watershed, but there is still a trend of increased stress observed moving downstream with conductivity.
-Emigration Creek also shows a specific seasonal relationship to E. coli values, most predominately in the upper watershed but not unseen downstream.
-Warmer months (July, August, September) show high E. coli values for all upper sites.
-Macroinvertebrate samples were collected at four locations, with two in the upper watershed, on in the middle reaches, and one in the lower urban section.
-This data shows all values in the fair, poor and very poor range for both Karr-BIBI and BCG.
+Bacteria and field parameter data was collected at 11 sites along Emigration Creek: three upper, four middle and four lower watershed locations.
+2018 data shows only slight changes among most parameters through the watershed.
+There is a strong seasonal relationship where E. coli and turbidity values increase in warmer months (July, August, and September).
+Macroinvertebrate samples were collected at five locations, with three in the upper watershed, one in the middle reaches, and one in the lower urban section.
+Upper watershed numbers indicate "Good" and "Fair" values in the tributaries of Emigration Creek (BR\14.39 & LK\00.18).
+All samples from the mainstem of the creek indicate "Poor" values, but within the poor category scores still worsen downstream.
 Macroinvertebrate stressors include fine sediment embedment for all samples.
-Although scores are reasonably low throughout the creek there is a strong trend of decreasing ecosystem health moving downstream.
 The stability report for Emigration Creek states that reaches "remain poor for nearly the entire length" of the creek.
 Low stream stability can be attributed to rapid downcutting and near-stream development.